Loading

 2. Focus on Search Intent

 Use Pinterest’s search bar to find trending keywords.
-Optimize your pins for long-tail keywords that match user intent (e.g., “budget-friendly home office ideas”).
+Optimize your pins for long-tail keywords that match user intent (e.g., “budget-friendly home office ideas” or “beginner fitness gear for apartments”).

 3. Create Educational “Instructographics”